UW-Madison-DSI/student-developer-setup/Shu/README.md

     to use this dockerfile, input commands:

-    A) docker image pull xshu29/firstprecommit
+    * docker pull xshu29/firstprecommit:latest

-    B) docker container run xshu29/firstprecommit
+    * docker run --rm xshu29/firstprecommit:latest

-    C) if everything runs well you will see a "goodnight world"
+    * if everything runs well you will see a "goodnight world"

 10. Pushed changes to github